prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "It's supposed to be bad for you.

-It said in Black's to avoid all alcohol.
+% It said in Black's informatioun book, to avoid all alcohol.

 You shouldn't drink."

-"Molo!" he shouted.
+% "Molo!"

 "Yes Bwana."